-Weekly and quarterly inspections are performed by site personnel.
-These inspections are specific to the ash basin and are in addition to other inspections conducted for various regulatory programs required at the facility.
+Weekly and quarterly ash basin inspections were historically performed by site personnel.
+These inspections were specific to the ash basin and were in addition to other inspections conducted for various regulatory programs required at the facility.
 Environmental Resource Management (ERM) Engineers provided general information and inspection guidance to the facility for the development of the inspection program.
 Copies of the routine inspections can be found by clicking on the links below.

 No later than July 19, 2017, complete the initial annual inspection by a qualified professional engineer as set forth by § 257.83(b).
 The initial annual inspection will be posted when available.

 2020 GTEC Annual Inspection Report